Do you use the ladder method in middle school or elementary math, to find GCF, LCM, or for any other math concepts?

 I’ve also created a fun Doodle Notes page to help students with the Ladder Method!

-Select the button below to see the Ladder Method Doodle Notes on TPT.
+Select the link to see the Ladder Method Doodle Notes on TPT.

 If you’ve used the ladder method before, I’m sure you understand why I love it:-)